Have you ever failed – no, I mean like really failed at something big like your career or your marriage or a friendship?

 The next time you catch yourself needing to advise someone or even yourself on how to flip the script on failures, I encourage you to give a third-person mantra a try and see how it helps you stop focusing on past failures so you can start focusing on future success.

-Going after success again
+Tip 3: Go after success again

 I’ll never forget that call from my husband on a humid August day as I returned to my office after lunch.
 Our 6-year-old daughter took a curve too tightly on her bike, fell and broke her arm.
 The bones weren’t protruding through the skin, thankfully; however, the fracture required surgery and an overnight in the hospital.
 Truthfully, I don’t even like biking, so I could have let that accident be the end of our daughter’s bike riding journey.
 However, I knew that I could not let that be the end of bike riding for her as it would impact her mental state for the rest of her life.
 As soon as her arm healed, our daughter fought through the painful and haunting memories as she climbed back on her bike and rode again.
 Biking is not her favorite thing to do, but she knows she can do it and is not afraid to do so.